acolote1998/humble-gladiators-2/docs/progress.md

 Sunday 26/10
 - Rendering of battle flow correctly (available / not available / ongoing)
 - Implemented hero physical attack in battle
+- Implemented hero consumable in battle
+- Implemented spell in battle
 ```